tingfengx/uoftnotes/2019F/CSC258/computer_organizations.markdown

 #### Edge-triggered D Flip-Flop
 The above SR flip flop still have issues of unstable behavior.
 We can solve this by using a D flip-flop.

+#### T Flip Flops
+This acts like a dff, except it flips rather than sets meaning that toggles to the opposite value whenever the input to T is high.

+#### JK Flip Flop
+The all in one flip flop with two inputs J and K.
+- If J and K are 0, then the output is maintained, ie locked
+- If J = 0 and K=1, reset the output to zero
+- If J = 1 and K = 0, set the output to one
+- If J = K = 1, toggle the output.